tungli/F5170-julia/5_Interactions/README.md

 >  ## Exercises
 >  **Exercise 5**
->  * Run this [scipt](https://github.com/tungli/F5170-julia/blob/master/5_Interactions/interpol_rates.jl).
-It calculates the rate constant from the cross section data using two different distribution function - a Maxwell-Boltzmann and a nearly monoenergetic distribution (delta function approximated by a Gaussian function).
+>  * Run this [script](https://github.com/tungli/F5170-julia/blob/master/5_Interactions/interpol_rates.jl).
+It calculates the rate constant from the cross section data using two different distribution function - a Maxwell-Boltzmann and a nearly mono-energetic distribution (delta function approximated by a Gaussian function).
 You will notice that the mean velocity is the same for both distributions but the rate constants differ.
 Provide an explanation.
 >
 >  **Exercise 6**
 >  * Modify the script so that it plots cross section as function of speed.